-The 2017-2018 FAFSA will require tax information from two years prior to the start of the year.
-With this change, students will have easier access to use the IRS Data Retrieval Tool on the FAFSA, and should be able to complete the FAFSA without having to wait for taxes to be filed.
+The 2019-2020 FAFSA will require tax information from TWO YEARS PRIOR to the start of the year.
+This should give students easier access to the IRS Data Retrieval Tool on the FAFSA, and additional time to complete the FAFSA without having to wait for taxes to be filed.

 We have put together commonly asked questions about the FAFSA changes to help you navigate through this process.
 If there is a question you have that we haven't answered, please contact us at firstname.lastname@example.org and we will be happy to help.

 October 1 of the year prior to starting (example: October 1, 2018 for the 2019-2020 academic year)

 The taxes should be from two years prior to the start of the academic year:

 The IRS Data Retrieval Tool is a linking option in the FAFSA that will allow you to pull your tax information directly from the IRS into your FAFSA.
 This helps eliminate errors and makes completing the FAFSA much faster and easier.
 The IRS Data Retrieval Tool doesn't work for everyone, so if you've filed foreign tax returns, amended returns, or were victims of identity theft, it won't work for you and you will have to enter your tax information manually.

 Complete the FAFSA using the information as requested.
 Once completed, notify our office of the changes in earnings and we will review your FAFSA to see if the changes could impact your eligibility and talk about next steps.
 We will make any appropriate changes to your FAFSA based on information you provide us.

 You will need your SSN, tax information as listed above, current bank statements like checking and savings, W-2's, and your FSA ID and password.
 If you are a dependent student, you will need all the same information for your parent(s).